TerryV8/click-count/docs/redis_architecture.md

 - Pros:
   - It scales
   - It heals
-  - It’s bundled in the redis binary
+  - It’s bundled in the Redis binary

 - Cons:
   - You need at least 6 nodes